 The Mount Toubkal ascent only takes two days, with most of the walking done on the first day.

 The first day’s trek takes around 5 hours.
-We cover 11km of gentle incline over well-defined paths, with time to take in the scenery as well as to acclimatise at the camp at the end of the day.
+You will cover 11km of gentle incline over well-defined paths, with time to take in the scenery as well as to acclimatise at the camp at the end of the day.

 ‘Summit day’ starts with a slow walk at steep incline before dawn so you can watch the sunrise over the peaks.
 Total walking time from the camp to the summit and back down again takes around six hours along a windy, scree slope.
 You’ll continue onto the village of Aremd where you’ll stay in a village house for the night, savouring home-cooked food, warm showers and a bed.

 Toubkal (pronounced “tub Kal”) requires no technical climbing and most people in good physical condition should be able to make the climb, so long as they are well prepared.
 But this isn’t an easy climb!
 Injuries and even fatalities do happen.

 One of the difficulties of Toubkal is altitude sickness.
 At the peak, you’re only getting roughly 60% of the oxygen that you would at sea level, making altitude sickness a possibility.
 It’s recommended that you climb the mountain over two days to acclimatise.
 We did Toubkal over 2 days, but on the second day (the ascent) we still had headaches from the altitude.

 Do I need Crampons for Mt Toubkal ?